rafaelrossini1/rafaelrossini1/README.md

 - 👋 Hi, I’m @rafaelrossini1
-- 👀 I’m interested in programming and data analyse.
+- 👀 I’m interested data analyse and data engineering.
-- 🌱 I’m currently learning HTLM5 , CSS , JavaScript.
+- 🌱 I’m currently learning SQL , Python and correlated softwares/systems.
-- 💞️ I’m looking to collaborate on any project that increase my programming skills
+- 💞️ I’m looking to collaborate on any project that increase my data driven skills
-- 📫 How to reach me rafaelbeb@hotmail.com
+- 📫 How to reach me rafaelcrossini1@gmail.com

 <!---
 rafaelrossini1/rafaelrossini1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.